-In 2019, the printing of Oko, Thief of Crowns was a huge incentive for Maverick players to reevaluate the blue splash in Maverick and get grinding.
-Oko has been dominating the Legacy format since its printing and Maverick pilots started to realise we could play it.
-It creates a tremendously grindy sub-game against creature matchips – essentially fogging enough turns to give its controller time to set up a boardstate or deal with opposing threats.
+In 2019, the printing of Oko, Thief of Crowns was a huge incentive for Maverick players to re-evaluate the blue splash in Maverick and get grinding.
+Oko had been dominating the Legacy format since its printing and Maverick pilots started to realise they could play it.
+It creates a tremendously grindy sub-game against creature matchups – essentially fogging enough turns to give its controller time to set up a boardstate or deal with opposing threats.
 Oko’s Elk ability is pretty nice in a deck playing cards like Knight and Ooze, creatures which are constantly bigger than a 3/3 and create a tough wall to beat through.

 So if Oko is so powerful, it must be absurd when you can consistently cast it a turn earlier than most opponents, right?

-To cut a long story short, the main reason to play BANT Maverick in Legacy right now is because the deck can constantly cast Oko on turn two, then protect it with Swords to Plowshares and creatures that are most likely bigger than your opponents’.
-It also gets you out of situations you otherwise may have never had an answer to.
+To cut a long story short, the main reason to play BANT Maverick in Legacy during this period was because the deck could constantly cast Oko on turn two, then protect it with Swords to Plowshares and creatures that are most likely bigger than your opponents’.
+It also got you out of situations you otherwise may have never had an answer to.
 Elking a Griselbrand, Emrakul, the Aeons Torn, Ensnaring Bridge or opposing Mother of Runes feels pretty great.

 However, there is some bad news.
 BANT Maverick is most likely one of, if not the worst Oko deck in Legacy.
 That’s not saying there’s room to grow the archetype and move up the ranks.
 But Snow Control decks can grind very, very well, and cards like Ice-Fang Coatl aren’t enjoyable to play against as a deck relying on combat damage to win.